nili-yay/ProjectHub/CAD-Modeling/Custom Ultrasound Transducer Mount/README.md

 ## 📝 Project Summary

-This repository contains the CAD design and iterations for a custom 3D-printed ultrasound transducer holder developed for the research study.
+This repository contains the CAD design and iterations for a custom 3D-printed ultrasound transducer holder developed for a research study.

 This work was presented at the **Toronto Biomedical Conference (ToBE)**.